picnic/RelationExtraction/README.md

 Each integer denotes an argument (of the inductive relation) position, starting with 1.

 This command produces OCaml code on the standard output.
-The names of the extracted functions are obtained by concatenating the name of the inductive relation and the mode.

 ##Extraction to Haskell
 Please type the following line before using the previously described command: